 Spinal Surgery

-In cases where medication and physical therapy are not resulting in improvements, your doctor may suggest surgery as a viable option for addressing your condition.
-When working with a board-certified neurosurgeon, spinal surgery has the potential to remove the pressure from the pinched areas of your nerves, eliminating your pain.
+In cases where medication and physical therapy are not resulting in sufficient improvements, your doctor may suggest surgery as a viable option for addressing your condition.
+When performed by a board-certified neurosurgeon, spinal surgery has the potential to directly remove the source of pressure from the pinched or irritated nerve, providing lasting relief from the pain.

 Bed Rest

-Giving your back time to rest, and using ice packs and heat alternatively, can help reduce inflammation, which will cut down on the pressure being experienced by your nerves.
-This is one of the best options back pain sufferers have for at-home care.
+Giving your back time to rest, and alternating between ice packs and heat, can help reduce inflammation and cut down on the pressure being experienced by your nerves.
+This is one of the most accessible and effective options back pain sufferers have for at-home care, particularly in the early stages when pain is acute.

 How Do You Know When Back Pain is Serious?